lnfernux/lnfernux.github.io/_posts/2019-03-13-securingwindowsserver32.md

 ![firewall](/img/fw.png "Windows Defender Firewall logo")

-In this post we'll pick up where we left things last time, Windows Firewall.
+In this post we'll pick up where we left things last time, Windows *Defender* Firewall.
 Windows firewall in itself might be very trivial, but this time we're jumping straight into the world of network security rules and IPSec, which hopefully should be a bit more interesting

 ### Configure connection security rules